mmerabet42/ft_lexiq/README.md

 ```C
 ft_regex(RGX_GLOBAL, "?[?[@three_char_word]|?[@five_char_word]@or]", "Hello budy, how are you ?", &matches)
 ```
-The linked list returned will, now, have a fourth match from the initial ones which is 'Hello', but this time the `t_regex_match.id` attribute will point to different rules depending on what matches.
+The linked list returned will, now, have a fourth match from the initial ones which is 'Hello', but this time the `t_regex_match.id` attribute will point to different rules depending on what matched.

 You might have noticed the 'NULL' parameter at the end, well you have to know that a rule is either an inline regex, meaning that it is defined by another regex, or a function callback which means that if the rule is called it will in fact call a C function specified by the last parameter.
 But it cant be both.
 The callback function must follow this prototype:
 ```C